The Herb Innovation Center

 How long is the presentation and are notes allowed?

 • Undergraduate students (both early and late track) and graduate students (early track only) are allowed one 3x5 notecard with handwritten notes on one side only.
+You should not read from the notecard during the presentation, however.
+It should be used a helpful guide.

 • Graduate students late track are not allowed any notes.
+Winners will move on to the University of Toledo 3MT competition held in late fall.

 What are the requirements for the style of presentation?